ReactiveCocoa/ReactiveCocoa/README.md

 One of the major advantages of FRP is that it provides a single, unified approach to dealing with different types of reactive, asynchronous behaviors.

-Resources for learning more about FRP:
+Here are some resources for learning more about FRP:

 * [What is FRP? - Elm Language](http://elm-lang.org/learn/What-is-FRP.elm)
 * [What is Functional Reactive Programming - Stack Overflow](http://stackoverflow.com/questions/1028250/what-is-functional-reactive-programming/1030631#1030631)

 ## FRP with ReactiveCocoa
-ReactiveCocoa (RAC) provides `RACSignal`, which represents the signal concept from Functional Reactive Programming that was introduced above.
-Signals are streams of values that can be observed.
+Signals in ReactiveCocoa (RAC) are represented using `RACSignal`.
+Signals are streams of values that can be observed and transformed.

-Applications that are built with RAC use signals to propagate change.
-It works much like KVO, but using blocks instead of overriding `-observeValueForKeyPath:ofObject:change:context:`.
+Applications that are built with RAC use signals to propagate changes.
+It works much like KVO, but with blocks instead of overriding `-observeValueForKeyPath:ofObject:change:context:`.
 Here's a simple example:
 ```objc
 // When self.username changes, log the new name to the console.
 // RACAble(self.username) creates a new RACSignal that sends